redZeroZero/sqlBuilder/README.md

 ### Integration Module with PostgreSQL

 The project now includes an `integration` module that drives `sqlBuilder` against a PostgreSQL container preloaded with a richer commerce-style schema (departments, jobs, products, customers, orders, payments, etc.).
-The module lives under `integration/` and exposes a `IntegrationApp` that you can extend for your own real-world experiments.
+The module lives under `integration/` and exposes both a console runner (`IntegrationApp`) and a Spring Boot REST surface for exploring the DSL.

 1. Start the backing database (ports, credentials, and initial data are defined in `integration/docker/docker-compose.yml` and `integration/docker/init.sql`):